cpease00/nyt_app/README.md

 For each of the presidents, we queried a two year period starting from 6 months before office to 18 months post-inauguration.
 This range allowed us to compare the news coverage for the presidents during similar timeframes.
 Our queries yielded 6000 articles in total.

 # SQL Database Schema
-we used SQLAlchemy to construct the schema for the SQL database.
+The ORM SQLAlchemy was used to construct the schema for the SQL database.
+The entities in our database were presidents, articles and keywords, with one to many and many to many relationships respectively.

 # Overview of the NYT presidential coverage article count
 <p align="center">